-The U.S.-Korea NextGen Scholars Program is an initiative by the Center for Strategic and International Studies by the Korea Chair of the Center for Strategic and International Studies and the University of Southern California's Korean Studies Institute.
+The U.S.-Korea NextGen Scholars Program is an initiative of the Center for Strategic and International Studies, the Korea Chair of the Korea Foundation, and the University of Southern California's Korean Studies Institute.
 The program's goal is to mentor the next generation of Korea specialists in the U.S. who will make long-term contributions to the U.S.-Korea relationship.
 YoungJu Shin, an associate professor and health and intercultural communication scholar with the Hugh Downs School of Human Communication, is one of 11 people selected in a national competition for the U.S.-Korea NextGen Scholars Program.
 She had the opportunity to discuss effective communication with U.S. and Korean diplomats, policymakers and journalists.